Shopify/shopify_app/docs/Quickstart.md

 2. Create a new Heroku app
 --------------------------

-The next step is to create a new heroku app.
-Pull up your heroku dashboard and make a new app!
+The next step is to create a new Heroku app.
+Pull up your Heroku dashboard and make a new app!

 cli:
 ```sh